bahner/go-pubsub-daemon/README.md

 Easy peasy.
 Lemon squeezy.

-If you run a server on most any computer it will connect to peers with the same rendezvous string: `myspace`.
+If you run a server on most any computer it will connect to peers with the same rendezvous string: `myspace` by default.

 ## TL;DR